®

 RELATIVE QUANTIFICATION OF SUBTLE CUTANEOUS PINPRICK SENSATION DEFICIT IN THE RAPID CARE SETTING USING THE ANALOGUE PINPRICK COMPARISON TEST

 Everyone’s perception is idiosyncratic and state dependent.
 Attempting to impose a standardized neuropathy threshold of stimulation across the population, even with a device that imparts a predictable level of force, simply won't work 4.
 Therefore by employing the second rule of clinical examination - comparison - we can we detect subtle degrees of deficit rather than just a threshold driven “yes or no” picture by utilising a verbal analogue scale.
-Use a Medipin to establish “Normal” sensation in an area you know to be unaffected by pathology - for example the palmar aspect of a wrist is particularly good or tip of a shoulder - by making multiple light applications in a continuously repetitive, percussive action to establish an “average” for the patient 5 – this represents the “control”.
-Whilst doing so you can tell your patient that this is “normal” for them.
+Use a Medipin to establish “Normal” sensation in a 'reference' area you know to be unaffected by pathology - for example the palmar aspect of a wrist is particularly good because it shares a comparable nerve density with that of the dorsal hallux - by making multiple light applications in a continuously repetitive, percussive action to establish an “average” for the patient.
+This averaging effect is due to the phenomenon known as 'wind-up' which generates a summated perception of the stimulus providing the applications are made at a frequency of more than 1 per second 5.
+Your patient will quickly appreciate this “control” is “normal” for them which you can nominate verbally as representing an arbitrary score of “five” out of 10.

-You can grade their responses by setting the “normal” control area at an arbitrary score of “five” out of 10 allowing them to offer a specific comparative value in another area.
-Immediately move to the region under suspicion – for example the dorsal halux - and ask them how the score compares to the control.
-This makes the test quantitative rather than the binary interpretation provided by the “yes or no” response and you can easily move back and forth between the test areas to help refine their response 6-7.
+Next you can move immediately to the region intended for scrutiny – in the case of assessing for DPN the dorsal hallux - and ask them to grade their response, again out of 10, compared to the “control/reference” area.
+This simple verbal comparison allows your patient to express, often very subtle, distinctions in perception in contrast to the crude "yes/no" responses permitted by a binary technique.
+This makes the test relatively quantitative and you can easily move back and forth between the test areas to help refine their response 6-7.
 It really works - patients are very good with verbal and visual analogue pain scales for expressing subtle differences in either direction – either hypo or hyperaesthetic 8-12.
-Remember; each application is imperfect and it is the continuous application that reduces the standard deviation and produces a more reliable picture by negates missing out randomly distributed receptors and averaging out application pressure.
-See “Instructions” below:
+Remember; each application is imperfect and it is the repeated application that reduces standard deviation that produces a more reliable picture by negating the risk of single applications missing randomly distributed receptors whilst averaging out the multiples.
+This "Relative Quantification" technique has been assessed in the NHS/NIHR study published in Primary Care Diabetes and cited above 13 and is now being applied in a longer term NHS study (ODIN), https://doi.org/10.1186/ISRCTN12860460 intended to address neuropathic progression over longer time periods.
+To see Instructions for Use please go to the Instructions for Use page.

 4. A.T.
 Shirgaonkar, M. Purva, I.F.
 Russell; A double blind comparison of the variability of block levels assessed using a hand help Neurotip™ or a Neuropen® at elective caesarean section under spinal anaesthesia.
 International Journal of Obstetric Anesthesia (2010) 19, 61–66